Joentze/Forenaide/backend/README.md

 - You can use `requirements.txt` within `backend/setup` to configure a new environment for this project
 - With conda, run `conda create --name <env> --file <this file>`
 - Run `conda activate <env>` to swap environments
 - `setup_env.sh` can be used to initialise supabase + fastapi together.
-It takes necessary secret values and stores them `.env` file (i made it cos im lazy)
+It takes necessary secret values and stores them `.env` file
+- run `./setup/setup_env.sh` from the `backend` directory